desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns3.example.org
 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns4.example.org
 ```
-where the first label is calculated as described in (#signaling).
-The records
+where the first label is calculated as described in
-are accompanied by RRSIG records created using the key(s) of the
+(#signalingnames).
+The records are accompanied by RRSIG records
-respective Signaling Zone.
+created using the key(s) of the respective Signaling Zone.

 Note that DNSKEY records are not restricted to apex owner names
 ([@!RFC4035], Section 2.1).
 However, only apex DNSKEY records are